Sparse PCA With Multiple Components: Lagrangian Relaxation Approach

-In this section, we propose a local improvement technique which identifies near-optimal and near-feasible solutions to Problem \eqref{prob:spcaorth_compact}.
-The technique is based on the theory of Lagrangean relaxations \citep[see][]{geoffrion1974lagrangean}, which argues that if a non-convex problem is decomposable as a sum of easier (but still non-convex) subproblems with a coupling constraint, a good strategy is often to penalize the coupling constraint in the objective and iteratively solve the non-convex subproblems with different penalty multipliers on the coupling constraint.
-For example, \citet{lu2012augmented} propose an augmented Lagrangian method for solving an $\ell_1$ relaxation of the sparse PCA, where the sparsity constraints are replaced by an $\ell_1$ penalty in the objective.
+In this section, we investigate an approach for obtaining upper and lower bounds based on the theory of {\blue penalty methods and Lagrangian relaxations} \citep[e.g.,][\blue Chapter 17]{fisher1981lagrangian, bertsekas1996constrained,nocedal2006numerical}, which argues that if a non-convex problem is decomposable as a sum of easier (but still non-convex) subproblems with a coupling constraint, a good strategy is often to penalize the coupling constraint in the objective and iteratively solve the non-convex subproblems with different multipliers on the coupling constraint.
+For example, \citet{lu2012augmented} proposes an augmented Lagrangian method for solving an $\ell_1$ relaxation of the sparse PCA, where the sparsity constraints are replaced by an $\ell_1$ penalty in the objective.

-{To apply this perspective to our sparse PCA problem with multiple PCs, let us first rewrite \eqref{prob:spca_extended} without the variable $\bm{Y} = \sum_{t \in [r]} \bm{Y}^t$ as: